-a) Trade receivables:
+a) Trade receivab

-The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables resulting from transactions within the scope of Ind AS 115 "Revenue from Contracts with Customers".
+a) have receivables.
+The Company follows simplified approach for recognition of impairment loss allowance on trade receivables resulting from transactions within the scope of Ind AS 115 "Revenue from Contracts with Customers".
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognizes impairment loss allowance based on lifetime ECL at each reporting date, right from its initial recognition.